alexandra-urberg/alexandra-urberg/README.md

 ## My name is Alexandra

 - 🔭 I’m a Front-end developer
-- 🌱 I’m currently working as a freelance web developer and learning UI/UX
+- 🌱 I’m currently working as a freelance web developer

 **Stack :**